jeanpierobom/jeanpierobom.github.io/_posts/2019-01-08-project-a-introduction.md

 #### Deliverables

-There will be weekly updates about the progress of my work with the prototype on this blog.
+There will be weekly updates about the progress of my work on this blog.
 Moreover, the source code will be available on Github.

 In addition to this prototype, I am also going to write a tutorial to help beginners like me to start getting their hands dirty with React Native.